Ishq Bector

-Ishq Bector is an Indo Canadian composer, music producer, singer, songwriter, actor, director and Hip Hop artist.
-He is best known for his song "Aye Hip-Hopper" in which he collaborated with Sunidhi Chauhan.
-Recently, ishQ has composed and featured in the song "Har Gham Mein Khushi Hai" from the Bollywood film "Gully Boy".
-He has had full-length albums, corporate campaigns with Amazon, Netflix, Flipkart and McDowells, background scores, commercials and Bollywood tracks to back-up his career thus far.
-He has featured in many Bollywood music videos such as "Karle Gunna - Ugly Aur Pagli", and "Harrys not a Bramachari - Shaadi ke side effects”.
+Ishq Bector is an Indo Canadian hip hop singer and producer.
+He is best known for his song "Aye Hip-Hopper", a collaboration with Sunidhi Chauhan.
+He also composed and performed on the song "Har Gham Mein Khushi Hai" from the Bollywood film Gully Boy.
+He has released four full-length albums, and participated in corporate campaigns by Amazon, Netflix, Flipkart and McDowells.
+He has featured in Bollywood music videos including "Karle Gunna - Ugly Aur Pagli", and "Harry's not a Bramachari - Shaadi ke side effects".

+Early life and education

+IshQ was born and raised in Winnipeg, Manitoba, to a family of Punjabi descent.
+He attended a French immersion school.
+As a teenager, he was part of an underground Canadian hip hop group called Frek Sho.

+ishQ studied acting at the Roshan Taneja film studio and Madhumathi's Academy in Mumbai.

+Music career

+IshQ's breakthrough album was Dakku Daddy, led by the first single "Aye Hip Hopper".
+He has produced, written, and performed music for films including Shaadi Ke Side Effects, Besharam, Pyaar Ke Side Effects, Dhoom 2, Fight Club – Members Only, Race, Mission Istanbul, Hello, Ugly Aur Pagli and Allah Ke Banday.
+He has also composed music for the TV series Travel India and Culture Shock.
+He has performed with international artists such as Sean Paul, Rishi Rich, John Cena.

+His singles include the hits "Aye Hip Hopper", "Daaku Daddy", "Ishq De", "Miss You", "Bum Bum Bo!", "Dirty ishQ", and "Chaand Sitare".
+His single "Saali Bitch" was released online due to censorship regulations.

-Ishq is managed by AR Rahman, Shekhar Kapoor and Samir Bangara's digital company called Qyuki Digital Media.
-He works closely with the “After School of Hip-Hop”, a school in Mumbai’s Dharavi slums dedicated to providing underprivileged children with an opportunity to develop their musical talents.
-Dharavi is the largest slum in all of Asia.
-Ishq has directed a music video “Naach Na Shaane” for the kids of Dharavi which was very well received.
+Ishq is managed by Qyuki Digital Media, the digital management company owned by A. R. Rahman, Shekhar Kapur and Samir Bangara.
+He works closely with the “After School of Hip-Hop”, a school in Mumbai’s Dharavi slums which provides underprivileged children with an opportunity to develop their musical talent.

-As a music composer, Ishq has given songs like Ranbir Kapoor's "Besharam" Title Track and the hit "Fukrey Returns".
-Ishq has also done background scores for movies like Zee5's “377 - Abh Normal", the entire AR Rahman and Shah Rukh Khan’s “ARRived” YouTube Original's singing reality series and both seasons of a Horror series called "Shockers" by Hotstar.

-Beginnings

-Born and raised in Winnipeg, Manitoba, ishQ has Punjabi roots and went to a French Immersion school.
-As a teenager, he was part of an underground Canadian Hip Hop group - Frek Sho,. ishQ studied acting at the Roshan Taneja film studio and Madhumathi's Academy in Mumbai.
-He first exploded into the global Desi scene with his hit album "Dakku Daddy".
-The first single being "Aye Hip Hopper" which now has cult status for Indian Hip Hop.
-Audiences got to know ishQ's zany personality further through hit TV series “Iss Jungle se Mujhe Bachao!” (the Indian version of “I’m a Celebrity, Get Me Out Of Here!”) and Vjing shows for MTV India, Channel V and B4U.

 Television career

-In addition to his acting career, IshQ has also hosted shows on Channel V, MTV and B4U.
-He has also been a participant of the reality TV show- Iss Jungle Se Mujhe Bachao.
-The show is a concept of the British reality show-I'm a Celebrity...Get Me Out of Here!
-(UK TV series).
-He has also starred in the TV series " Bollywood Hero" in the role of Girish.
+IshQ has hosted shows on Channel V, MTV India, and B4U.
+He was also a participant in the reality TV show Iss Jungle Se Mujhe Bachao, the Indian version of I'm a Celebrity...Get Me Out of Here!.
+He also starred in the TV series Bollywood Hero, in the role of Girish.